Why Are Potholes Dangerous?

 2. You were harmed by the condition of government property, such as a pothole.

 Proving negligence is challenging, as the government may argue they didn’t know about the pothole or didn’t have time to repair it.
-A skilled personal injury attorney can help gather evidence to show the government’s responsibility.

-In personal injury claims, the burden of proof lies with you as the plaintiff.
+how a personal injury attorney can help In personal injury claims, the burden of proof lies with you as the plaintiff.
 To sue a government agency, you must prove:

 1. The agency owned or controlled the unsafe road.